Bladder Dysfunction Clinical Presentation

 Vesicoureteral reflux is associated with renal deterioration, especially in the presence of recurrent infection.
 Most deaths from renal complications in patients with neurogenic bladder are secondary to reflux.

-Approximately 8% of patients with SCI develop renal calculi in the form of kidney and bladder stones.[10]
-Kidney stones are the leading cause of renal dysfunction in SCI.
-The incidence of kidney stone formation is highest (up to 8%) in patients with indwelling catheters.
-Bladder stones usually are associated with indwelling Foley catheters.
+Kidney stones are the leading cause of renal dysfunction in SCI, with approximately 8% of SCI patients developing renal calculi in the form of kidney and bladder stones.
+[18] The highest incidence (up to 8%) is in those patients with indwelling catheters.
+Bladder stones are associated with indwelling Foley catheters.
 Struvite stones and calcium phosphate make up more than 90% of cases of stone formation.
-Nephrolithiasis is indicative of renal deterioration.
+Nephrolithiasis is also an indicator for renal deterioration.

 The prevalence of bladder cancer is higher in SCI patients who have had an indwelling Foley catheter for 10 years or more than in other patients with SCI or in the general population.
 Squamous cell carcinoma and transitional cell carcinomas are the types of bladder cancer commonly diagnosed in SCI patients.[11]